Cecil County COVID-19 closings, cancellations and vital information

 There is a MANDATORY STAY AT HOME ORDER in Maryland.
 Travel off of your property is only approved for work, medical needs, and food purchases.
 Exercise within your community is allowed if social distancing guidelines are followed.

-However Gov. Larry Hogan relaxed the outdoor recreation regulations Thursday morning to open state parks, beaches and campgrounds for walking, hiking, and horseback riding while still observing social distancing and not congregating in groups of more than 10.
+However Gov. Larry Hogan relaxed the outdoor recreation regulations last week to open state parks, beaches and campgrounds for walking, hiking, and horseback riding while still observing social distancing and not congregating in groups of more than 10.

 Government

 Cecil County Council will hold its FY 2021 Budget Hearing Tuesday May 12 at 7 p.m. in a virtual meeting.
-You will have the option to watch it live online at ccgov.org/council and via telephone by calling 1-646-876-9923.
-Whichever source listeners will have the chance to participate in the meeting where appropriate.and learn how to make comment.
+You will have the option to watch it live online at ccgov.org/council and listen via telephone by calling 1-646-876-9923.
+Whichever source listeners will have the chance to participate in the meeting where appropriate and learn how to make comment.

 •••